NO OAT RAISIN COOKIE

 7. Use a teaspoon measuring spoon to drop the dough about 1 inch apart; you will have to use your finger to scrape the dough from the teaspoon to the parchment paper or non-stick foil-lined cookie sheet.
 Ensure you have a slightly rounded mound of dough in your teaspoon then scrape onto the sheet.

-8. Bake for 7 minutes; top should be beautifully though lightly golden on top.
+8. Bake for 7 minutes; top should be a light golden brown.

 *Note: The cookies remain supper soft and delicious for a week!
 If you want bigger cookies, use a tablespoon measuring spoon, slightly rounding the dough as well.
 Separate dough by 2 inches.
 Bake at 400 degrees for about 10 minutes, till the top is golden.